gomate-community/rageval/benchmarks/ASQA/README.md

 ## 1. Description

 This benchmark is designed to evaluate the performance of the [ASQA dataset](https://huggingface.co/datasets/din0s/asqa).

-For `generate.py`, we followed [FLARE](https://github.com/jzbjyb/FLARE), using `gpt-3.5-turbo-instruct` with no retrieval settings.
+To generate RAG results, we followed [FLARE](https://github.com/jzbjyb/FLARE), using `gpt-3.5-turbo-instruct` with no retrieval settings, as implemented in [generate.py](generate.py).

 ## 2. Dataset